vuminhph/tutorial-code-docs/docs/llm-analytics/01_configuration_management_.md

+---
+layout: default
+title: "Configuration Management"
+parent: "LLM Analytics"
+nav_order: 1
+---

 # Chapter 1: Configuration Management

 Welcome to the `llm-analytics` tutorial!
 We're excited to guide you through the core concepts of this powerful framework.
-Let's start with the very foundation: how `llm-analytics` knows *what* to do for each specific task.
+Let's start with the very foundation: how `llm-analytics` knows _what_ to do for each specific task.

 ## The Problem: One Tool, Many Jobs